-But we have seen you on the stage here in 2004 with Anthrax.
+But we saw you on the stage here in 2004 with Anthrax.

 Joey Vera: With Anthrax, okay.
 Right!

-It was an interesting show to see because you had replaced the bands permanent bassist Frank Bello in the band at that time.
+It was an exciting show to see because you had replaced the band’s permanent bassist Frank Bello in the band at that time.
 What was the story behind their temporary split back then?

 Joey Vera: Yeah.
 For a year I was taking his place while he was doing the Helmet, he did a year with Helmet.
-Back here doing a couple of tours and stuff.
-I had a great time; I got to be in another band with my best friend John Bush.
-Then I got to tour the world basically, a lot of places I had never been before.
+Back here, doing a couple of tours and stuff.
+I had a great time; I got to be in another band with my best friend, John Bush.
+Then I got to tour the world basically, a lot of places I had never been to before.
 So it was cool, it was a great time.

-Actually, I remember having read some article that the last show you did with Anthrax then was some private show in Brazil?
+Actually, I remember having read some articles that the last show you did with Anthrax, then was some private show in Brazil?

 Joey Vera: Yeah, it was in Chile.
-It was a club, because the show had got canceled.
-The promoter didn’t have the proper paper work for the government.
-You need to have some special permit to have a show and they didn’t have the papers, and so literary two hours before the gig they canceled it.
+It was a club because the show had got canceled.
+The promoter didn’t have the proper paperwork for the government.
+You need to have some special permit to have a show, and they didn’t have the papers and so literary two hours before the gig they canceled it.
 Where we couldn’t play?
-So there were so many fans that were disappointed, the show was sold out or something and everyone was so disappointed.
-We even had to go onto television and make a statement about it, it was crazy.
-So anyway, a long story in short, we had nothing to do.
+So there were so many fans that were disappointed, the show was sold out or something, and everyone was so disappointed.
+We even had to go onto television and make a statement about it.
+It was crazy.
+So anyway, a long story, in short, we had nothing to do.
 So we sat around drinking out all day and then later that night, some of us decided to go to a club.
-So me, John Bush and Rob Caggiano went out to this rock club.
-They brought us there and it was just packed with metal heads, people who were going to the show and they knew we were there; and talking to fans and signing autographs and stuff.
+So, I, John Bush, and Rob Caggiano went out to this rock club.
+They brought us there, and it was just packed with metalheads, people who were going to the show, and they knew we were there, and talking to fans and signing autographs and stuff.
 Somebody says; you guys can play here.
 Because it was like a rock club, cover bands were playing.
 We said; let’s hit it.
 The three of us can play; we just got to find a drummer.
 So they asked everyone in the crowd; is there a drummer?
-Someone was a drummer, so they actually setup a band; set up bass and guitar and drums.
+Someone was a drummer, so they set up a band; set up bass and guitar and drums.
 We played about six or seven songs.

 Scott Ian and Charlie weren’t there?

 Joey Vera: Yeah.
-It was right after the South American tour, that was the last tour we did and they came back and they told John what they were going to do.
+It was right after the South American tour, that was the last tour we did, and they came back and told John what they were going to do.
 That’s when the split happened.

 Joey Vera: After that, yeah.
-After that a couple of times there was a few reasons Frank couldn’t do shows or whatever, I did a couple of festivals with them.
-I did one in Canada and I did a couple of other one-off shows.
+After that, a couple of times there were a few reasons Frank couldn’t do shows or whatever, I did a couple of festivals with them.
+I did one in Canada, and I did a couple of other one-off shows.
 When Charlie’s mother passed away, they asked me to fill in because it’s Frank’s aunt.
 So they left to go for the funeral and something, so I went to, filled in for about a week.

 WIN HANDS DOWN

 Joey Vera: It’s funny because what my intention was when I was writing that record, I was actually trying to go further than where we went with LA RAZA.
-I sort of thought that LA RAZA was going back to basics in a way, a lot of those songs are blues based and the arrangements are; most of them are somewhat simple.
-But there is a few that have some experimenting going on, and I wanted to go further with experimenting and with the arrangements.
-So the songs on this record, I feel like there is a lot more interesting things going on in the arrangement part of it.
-But it’s very much guitar driven and that was also intentional.
+I sort of thought that LA RAZA was going back to basics in a way, a lot of those songs are blues-based, and the arrangements are; most of them are somewhat simple.
+But there are a few that have some experimenting going on, and I wanted to go further with experimenting and with the arrangements.
+So the songs on this record, I feel like there are a lot more interesting things going on in the arrangement part of it.
+But it’s very much guitar-driven, and that was also intentional.
 I just wanted to have a lot of riffs and a lot of really good solos, and a lot of harmonies and vocal melodies.
 My biggest intention on this record was that I actually wanted it to be a huge epic thing; I wanted it to sound like a wall of sound.
 I think I accomplished that on this record in doing that.
-So it’s interesting because I never know what people are going to think when we make records, because every time we make a record it’s always different than the one previous that we put out.
-We’ve never put out the same record twice in a roll, and we never really repeats ourselves.
-So I never know what people are going to think, they’re either going to hate it or they’re going to love it.
+So it’s interesting because I never know what people are going to think when we make records because every time we make a record, it’s always different than the one previous that we put out.
+We’ve never put out the same record twice in a roll, and we never really repeat ourselves.
+So I never know what people are going to think, they’re either going to hate it, or they’re going to love it.
 Maybe they just view it differently like; I kind of like it, I kind of don’t like it.
 So this one is no exception.
-The response has been actually very, very good for it.
+The response has been very, very good for it.
 It’s been actually better than I expected.

 Regarding the name of the album, WIN HANDS DOWN.
 What does it mean, is that something to do with poker playing?